kevincador/Fast-Feast-Repeat/README.md

 Fast Feast Repeat is crafted to be user-friendly and unobtrusive.
 Experience the ease of use without any overbearing nudges, allowing you to focus on your fasting goals without unnecessary distractions.

 #### Worry-Free One-Time Purchase
-No subscription, no hidden fees.
-Start tracking you fasts, don’t worry about being tracked because there’s nothing more to sell you.
+No subscription, no hidden fees, no user account needed.
+Start tracking you fasts, don’t worry about being tracked... because there’s nothing more to sell you.

 #### Privacy-Centric - Own Your Data
 Your privacy matters.
 Fast Feast Repeat operates with a strict privacy-first approach.
 Your data is entirely yours, offering the capability to export and import it at your convenience.
+You data is stored privately on and synced across devices via your own iCloud account.

 ## Features